 - How long does it is take for a cyst to become visible?

 - How long does it take for mole to become cancerous?

 - How long does it take for a bladder to become a kidney infection?

-- How long does it take for an outer ear infection to get better?
+- How long does it take for a woman with chlamydia to become infertile?

-- How long does it take to recover after an arthroscopic knee surgery?
+- How long does it take for a heart to become enlarged?